goku206125/Agent_for_web_browsing/README.md

 OPENAI_API_KEY="sk-..."
 FIREcrawl_API_KEY="fc-..."
 TAVILY_API_KEY="tvly-..."
+GOOGLE_API_KEY="........."

-### 5. Please it is very important  Create a .gitignore file
+### 5. Please it is very important  Create a .gitignore file.
+It will make sure that you do not post your own api keys to github.

 If you don't have one, create a file named .gitignore and add the following line to it:

 .env

-### 6. Just type python main.py and your agent is up and running the terminal
+### 6. Just type python main.py and your agent is up and running the terminal.
+I am working on giving it a ui.